mikaelsand/reactor-sthlm-api-pub/Session2/Lab3/instructions.md

 - Update the policy to use another claim and role.
 See what happens.
 - Create a new POST operation and protect that using the claim `Employee.Write`.
 The token contains this claim so it will work.
-- Create a new PUT operation and protect it using the clima `Employee.Update`.
+- Create a new PUT operation and protect it using the claim `Employee.Update`.
 The token does not contain this claim.
 - What could you do to improve the policy code?
 There is a lot of repeating code.
 Can some things be put into named values?